-3. To test whether or not the profile will send alerts, click Test Alert Profile.
+3. To test whether the profile sends alerts, click Test Alert Profile.

 A popup window appears, and the alert is sent using the notification method (email, pager, or script) that is specified in the profile.
+The following is an example of an email alert:

+'''

-The following is an example of an email alert: Notification type: Problem 27/4/2006 09:19 Host: Test Host (OK) Service: Test Monitor Service State: OK Output: This is a test notification; please ignore.
+Notification type: Problem 27/4/2006 09:19 Host: Test Host (OK)

+'''

+Service: Test Monitor Service State: OK

+Output: This is a test notification; please ignore.

 When the alert is sent, the message Alert Profile Tested appears in the popup window.
 If an error message appears in the popup window, edit the profile and test it again.